theo-armour/agenda/3-1-heritage/3-4-residents-council/2024/09-september/2024-09-27-theo-notes.md

 ## Preface

 For the first time in a long time, I am able to attend the Residents Council meeting.
-Thank you Margaret Jacobson for taking on preparation of the Heritage Happenings Calendar.
+Thank you Margaret Jacobs for taking on preparation of the Heritage Happenings Calendar.